transportWMI/previewTransportData/README.md

 #### Fit data
-![Annotated overview over fitting tools](doc/3-fitting.png) Fit data by selecting a curve in the item list **(15)**, selecting the right fit function in the drop down box **(11)** currently, there's only a cosin and a cosin² plot available.
-Then, click Fit **(12)**.
-As of now, the parameters of the fit (b) only appear in the python console.
+![Annotated overview over fitting tools](doc/3-fitting.png) Fit data by selecting a curve in the item list **(15)** and clicking the appropriate function in the toolbar **(11)**.
+Currently, there's only a cosin and a cosin² fit available that should, however, be pretty robust for the task of fitting ADMR data. *In the example, __(a)__ is the data curve, __(b)__ the fitted function.* The fit parameters will show up in the python console and as info label **(c)** in the plot.
+You can copy values from the info label by opening the properties thereof.
-To calculate the residual of the fit (or, as a matter of fact the difference between any two curves) select the two curves in the item list **(15)** and click on "Calculate Residual" **(13)**
+To calculate the residual of the fit (or, as a matter of fact the difference between any two curves) select the two curves in the item list **(15)** and click on "Calculate Residual" **(12)**

 #### Export data for further analysis
-…
+There are two methods planned to further analyse the data:

+  + Export to ascii: By selecting a curve in the curve item list **(15)**, you can export this curves processed data as whitespace spaced ASCII file.
+Also saved are the filename of the tdms file, the used channel and which processing steps have been taken to get there.
+  + Export to python code: Export one or multiple DataObjects as python code that loads the data from TDMS and performs the processing steps again upon executing the script.
+This should be pretty straightforward and the data will be tied to a specific version of the software so you can track changes in the library.
+The processing library is decoupled of the user interface and is already documented and usable.
+You can find it under lib/.

+Only the first method is implemented as of 2014-08-05.
+Guiqwt comes with export filters (buttons in the toolbar) for

+  + PDF
+  + PNG
+  + copying the graph as bitmap to the clipboard

 ## Roadmap

-  + Show fit results in graph display as annotation
+  + <s>Show fit results in graph display as annotation</s>
-  + Recover which data processing operations have been applied for which curve (blocks next item)
+  + Recover which data processing operations have been applied for which curve (groundworks layed, just an interface thing)
-  + Decouple Data object further and make it truely reusable
+  + <s>Decouple Data object further and make it truely reusable</s> well under way
   + Add automatic color rotation to data
+  + Clean up code and write more extensive, high level code documentation
+  + Write down and graphically depict (anti-)symmetrization routine in doc/
-  + Generalize "field channel" box to arbitrary parameters
+  + Generalize "field channel" box to arbitrary parameters (that's just a naming issue. data-object is already prepared )